openshift-evangelists/kbe/content/page/healthz.md

 url = "/healthz/"
 +++

-In order to verify if a container in a pod is in a state to serve traffic, Kubernetes provides for a range of health checking mechanisms.
+In order to verify if a container in a pod is healthy and ready to serve traffic, Kubernetes provides for a range of health checking mechanisms.
+Health checks, or probes as they are called in Kubernetes, are carried out by the [kubelet](https://kubernetes.io/docs/admin/kubelet/) to determine when to restart a container (for `livenessProbe`) and by [services](/services/) to determine if a pod should receive traffic or not (for `readinessProbe`).

 We will focus on HTTP health checks in the following.
-It is the responsibility of the application developer to expose an endpoint that Kubernetes can use to determine if the container is healthy.
+Note that it is the responsibility of the application developer to expose a URL that the kubelet can use to determine if the container is healthy (and potentially ready).

 Let's create a [pod](https://github.com/mhausenblas/kbe/blob/master/specs/healthz/pod.yaml) that exposes an endpoint `health/`, responding with a HTTP `200` status code: